 To get familiar with the Czech keyboard layout fast, it is suggested that you buy a keyboard or a keyboard sticker of Czech, which has the Czech keyboard layout printed on it and can be placed on the surface of your existing keyboard.
 However, whether you want to type with a keyboard or a keyboard sticker you need to first install the Czech keyboard.

 Below is a collection of Czech fonts.
-The following tool will enable you to enter text in Czech and then it will turn your text into images using different fonts, colors, sizes based on your selection.
-You can then download the image by clicking on the download button or apply your design on various products such as mugs, t-shirts, mousepads etc by clicking on the heart button.
+The following tool will enable you to enter text in Czech, and then it will convert your text into images using different fonts, colors, sizes based on your selection.
+You can then save the image by right clicking on it.
 You may either enter Czech directly or copy from other sources and paste below.